Swapnilvyavahare1/Project-Clustering-Mall-Customers/README.md

 B) Market basket analysis or Association rule mining
 Objective:
-1. To cluster mall customers.
+1. To develop association rules for predicting purchase of second item if one item is purchased.

 Methodology: